-The GLS feature lets you create databases using the diacritics, collating sequence, and monetary and time conventions of the language that you select.
+The GLS feature lets you create databases by using the diacritics, collating sequence, and monetary and time conventions of the language that you select.
 No ONCONFIG configuration parameters exist for GLS, but you must set the appropriate environment variables.

-This chapter introduces basic concepts and describes the GLS feature.
-It includes the following sections:
+This section introduces basic concepts and describes the GLS feature.